OWASP/www-project-benchmark/tab_scanning_tips.md

 Once this is done, do the following:
 * Navigate to the OWASP Benchmark project directory
-* ~/PATHTO/codeql/codeql database create owasp-benchmark --languages java ** Note: You might have to disable the rule: codeql-repo/java/ql/src/Security/CWE/CWE-020/ExternalAPIsUsedWithUntrustedData.ql if it is still broken.
-To disable, rename to different extension or just delete this file.
+* ~/PATHTO/codeql/codeql database create owasp-benchmark --languages java
-* ~/PATHTO/codeql/codeql database analyze owasp-benchmark java-code-scanning.qls --format=sarifv2.1.0 --output=results/Benchmark-CodeQL.sarif
+* ~/PATHTO/codeql/codeql database analyze owasp-benchmark java-security-and-quality.qls --format=sarifv2.1.0 --output=results/Benchmark-CodeQL.sarif

 You can also try different CodeQL query suites other than: java-code-scanning.qls.
 To get a list, run: ~/PATHTO/codeql/codeql database analyze owasp-benchmark --format=sarifv2.1.0 --output=results/Benchmark-CodeQL.sarif.
 When you do, a usage message will be displayed.
 Something like: "No queries were specified ... one of these query suites might be what you want?"
 And then a list is displayed.
 5 different query suites starting with 'java-' were listed when we ran it.
+We determined that only 2 query suites include their Weak Random rule (java-security-and-quality.qls and java-lgtm-full.qls).

 **Kiuwan Code Security**